kayserj/sms-installer/Readme.md

 #### On the Remote Server
 1. Install Ubuntu Server 20.04, configure an IP address, a user account (ex: foghornleghorn), and install the openssh-server package, during installation.
-2. Give the user (ex: foghornleghorn) password-less sudo privledges on the Ubuntu 20.04 server.
+2. Give the user (ex: foghornleghorn) password-less sudo privileges on the Ubuntu 20.04 server.

 Edit visudo
 ```